Asian Studies Courses

 Instructor: TBD

-This course is the first half of the intermediate Korean language sequence.
-The main purpose of this course is to expand on the study of the Korean language and culture, and develop an Intermediate Low proficiency level.
+his course is the second half of the intermediate Korean language sequence.
+The main purpose of this course is to expand on the study of the Korean language and culture, and develop an Intermediate Mid proficiency level.
 Some class meetings are conducted entirely in Korean.
-Students practice reading and listening comprehension, grammar, vocabulary building, and conversations that require a variety of styles, pragmatic considerations, and knowledge of Korean cultural topics.
-Skills for simple narration and written report will be enhanced.
-Students rely on authentic materials for introduction of Korean culture and authentic language usage.
+The course provides students with further conversational and grammatical skills.
+Students practice reading comprehension, grammar, vocabulary, and conversation using textbooks and authentic materials for introduction of Korean culture and authentic language usage.

 Instructor: TBD